Itexoft/rclone/docs/content/commands/rclone_nfsmount.md

       --vfs-fast-fingerprint                   Use fast (less accurate) fingerprints for change detection --vfs-links                              Translate symlinks to/from regular files with a '.rclonelink' extension for the VFS
-      --vfs-metadata-extension string          Set the extension to read metadata from --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)
+      --vfs-metadata-extension string          Set the extension to read metadata from --vfs-metadata-store string              Backend used for metadata persistence (default auto) --vfs-persist-metadata                   Persist POSIX metadata for files
+      --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)